barty-s/women-who-skateboard-vigo/README.md

 ### Bug Fixes

-1st run through WC3 HTML validator - update button and <a> code on each page to follow norms.
+1st run through WC3 HTML validator - update button and a-link code on each page to follow norms.
-2nd run through - bug still not fixed, need new approach to <a> styling.
-Removed text and spans between <li>s in the Nav bar <ul>
+2nd run through - bug still not fixed, need new approach to a-link styling.
+Removed text and spans between list items in the Nav bar unordered list.

 ### Deployment